0Memo/0Memo/README.md

 - 💞️ I’m absolutely available to collaborate on a project with you, i'm based in France but you could be located anywhere else, that's not a major problem.
 - 📫 So let's get in touch ...

-By the way, do not hesitate to have look on that page also !! :arrow_heading_down:
+Make sure to go and have look on that page also !! :arrow_heading_down:

 https://guillermo-web.fr/cv2D/